2i2c-org/infrastructure/docs/howto/filesystem-management/data-transfer.md

 (migrate-data)=
-# Transfer data across filestores
+# Migrate data across NFS servers

-This documentation covers how to transfer data between filestores.
+This documentation covers how to transfer data between NFS servers in a cloud-agnostic way.

 This process should be repeated for as many hubs as there are on the cluster, remembering to update the value of `$HUB_NAME`.